-Nationella Insatsstyrkan, NI is Swedish National Task Force formerly known as ONI (Ordningspolisens Nationella Insatsstyrka).
-Formed in 1991, the unit distinguished itself as Sweden’s primary counter-terrorism unit.
+Nationella Insatsstyrkan (NI) is Swedish National Task Force formerly known as ONI (Ordningspolisens Nationella Insatsstyrka).
+The unit was formed in 1991 and quickly distinguished itself as Sweden’s primary counter-terrorism unit.
 Still, although they have jurisdiction in the whole country, the need for the unit has been limited so far.

-NI is designated as the main counter-terrorism unit in Sweden.
+NI is designated as the prime counter-terrorism unit in Sweden.
 They are responsible for handling extraordinarily difficult or life-threatening criminal situations, such as terrorism, hostage situations, armed kidnapping, and serving high-risk arrest warrants in cities too remote for Piketen in Stockholm, Gothenburg, and Malmö to handle.
-NI is similar to other units in Europe, such as Germany’s GSG-9, French GIGN, British SCO19, Irish ERU.
+NI is similar to other units in Europe, such as Germany’s GSG 9, French GIGN, British SCO19, Irish ERU.
 Their structure and training are also related to the FBI HRT in the United States.

 Standard operating procedures

 The unit is supported by local SWAT teams attached to the local police departments in Sweden.
 That means that in the case of an emergency, local SWAT teams are first responders and the ones responsible for preparing intelligence and sealing the place until NI comes.

 Even though they are regular domestic police units, NI has been involved in some jobs abroad.
 In 2006, NI officers were deployed to Lebanon to help evacuate Swedish citizens during the war between Hezbollah and Israel.
 NI officers have also been deployed with Special Team Six in Kosovo to the EULEX mission.

 Nationella Insatsstyrkan operators work full-time in the force.
 They used to work two weeks and then have two weeks of regular police work, but as the need increased, they changed it to full-time to cope with the demand and the need for more training.
-NI has around 50 members divided into 8 groups:
+NI has around 50 members divided into eight groups:

 - Two assault groups (Alpha, Beta)